-The establishment of the new BCCP and the purchase of technical equipment will be in line with the Schengen acquis and all legal and technical requirements applicable for border crossing points and the management of the external borders, to the extent applicable to Bulgaria.
+The preparation of the strategic project respects the provisions of the 1999 agreement between the Government of the Macedonia and the Government of Bulgaria.
+Joint expert committee under Art.
+4 of the agreement is currently being established with the task to determine the type and parameters of BCCP Strumyani - Berovo.
+The result of the committee's work will serve as a basis for the next step on technical design preparation.
+The establishment of the new BCCP and purchase of technical equipment will be also in line with the Schengen acquis and all legal and technical requirements applicable for border crossing points and the management of the external borders, to the extent applicable to Bulgaria.